Briarcliffe Heritage Conservation District Approved!

 Heritage Ottawa also supported the designation, adding "The City is to be lauded for its progressive action to preserve this important example of mid-20th century design".

 Briarcliffe is the first Mid-20th Century Modern Heritage Conservation District to receive approval not only in Ottawa and Ontario, but in all of Canada.
 Residents sought designation under the Ontario Heritage Act in order to protect the area's unique character.

 The Association Executive has been pleased to support this resident driven effort and applauds Briarcliffe's residents who worked together to make this happen.
 Special thanks are owed to Danielle Jones for her community leadership of the project.

-We extend our thanks to Councillor Tim Tierney, Heritage Planner Lesley Collins, Heritage Ottawa, Heritage Canada, Architecture Canada, and to the City of Ottawa for their support of this historic initiative.
+We extend our thanks to Heritage Planner Lesley Collins, Heritage Ottawa, Heritage Canada, Architecture Canada, Councillor Tierney and the City of Ottawa for their support of this historic initiative.

 For more information, download a copy of the Briarcliffe Heritage Conservation District Study and Plan.

 A Lesson in Zoned Architectural Protection from Ottawa | Globe and Mail, March 14, 2013